 More Marina News

 Mariners can call (904) 310-3300 for further information as time goes by for status updates.
-Or visit Fernandina’s marina management company’s website for the most recent news postings.
+Or visit Fernandina’s marina management company’s website.

 Watch video below by CBS 47 Action JAX News , Deanna Bettineschi reporting from the Fernandina Beach Harbor Marina about the FEMA news, with interview of city manager, Dale Martin.